elebur/ptbtest/docs/examples.rst

 Examples
 ========

-Here are some small examples to show how a developer can user ``PTBtest`` to write unit tests for a ``python-telegram-bot`` bot.
+Here are some small examples to show how a developer can use ``PTBtest`` to write unit tests for a ``python-telegram-bot`` bot.

 All examples are licensed under the `CC0